mitric-lab/python_for_chemists/src/05-machine_learning/01-regression.md

 {{#include ../codes/05-machine_learning/regression.py:regression_class}}
 ```

 With our model defined, we need data to train it.
-We will use a real-world dataset from a study on the fluorescence properties of various ligands for RNA aptamers.[^1] The data is available as a `.csv` file, which you can download from [here](../codes/05-machine_learning/aptamer_data.csv).
-The [`pandas`](https://pandas.pydata.org/) library is an excellent tool for this, offering convenient ways to handle structured data.
+We will use a real-world dataset from a study on the fluorescence properties of various ligands for RNA aptamers.[^1] The data is available as a `.csv` file, which you can <a href="../codes/05-machine_learning/aptamer_regression_data.csv" download>download here</a>.
+To import the data, we will use the [`pandas`](https://pandas.pydata.org/) library, which provides an excellent way to import and handle structured data.

 ```admonish note title="Installing pandas"
 If you haven't already, you can install the `pandas` library using `mamba install -c conda-forge pandas`.